 Here at Skyscanner, we’re all about helping you have the best travel experience possible.
 And we know that saving money on flights is one easy way to make a happy traveler.

 For that reason, sometimes we’ll show you what we call "mash-ups."

 What are mash-ups?

 These are routes where you fly with different airlines, because it’s cheaper than booking with just one.
 For example:

-If you wanted to fly London to New York, we might find it’s cheaper to fly out with British Airways and back with Virgin Atlantic, rather than buy a return ticket with one airline.
-This is called a ‘sum-of-one-way’ mash-up.
+If you wanted to fly London to New York, we might find it’s cheaper to fly out with British Airways and back with Virgin Atlantic, rather than buy a round-trip ticket with one airline.
+This is called a "sum-of-one-way" mash-up.
 Just in case you’re interested.

 If you wanted to fly London to Sydney, we might find it’s cheaper to fly London to Dubai with Emirates, and then Dubai to Sydney with Qantas, rather than booking the whole route with one airline.